DPhil in Molecular Cell Biology in Health and Disease

 College preference

-All graduate students at Oxford belong to a department or faculty and a college or hall (except those taking non-matriculated courses).
 If you apply for a place on this course you will have the option to express a preference for one of the colleges listed below, or you can ask us to find a college for you.
-The Colleges section of this website provides information about the college system at Oxford, as well as factors you may wish to consider when deciding whether to express a college preference.
-Please note that ‘college’ and ‘colleges’ refers to all 45 of the University’s colleges, including those designated as Permanent Private Halls (PPHs).
+Before deciding, we suggest that you read our brief introduction to the college system at Oxford and our advice about expressing a college preference.

 The Sir William Dunn School of Pathology recommends that applicants state a preference for a college rather than submit an Open College application.
 A link to further information on the department's website can be found in the Funding and Costs section of this page.